george-pov/YTSkedy/docs/architecture/integration-contracts.md

 response, and error details live in [`../api/http/templates.md`](../api/http/templates.md).

+The `platforms` resource and the calendar-event publishing routes are the multi-platform publishing contract.
+A `platform` is a configured publishing destination (the first provider is YouTube) with a server-generated `platformId`, a unique `name`, an immutable `type`, and non-secret `publishSettings`.
+A calendar event is provider-neutral and has no publish status; publish state is a `platform publication` keyed by calendar event and platform. `GET /api/platforms` and the platform CRUD routes manage destinations;
+`GET /api/calendar-events/{calendarEventId}/platforms` returns one item per active platform (computed `NotPublished` when no row exists) plus orphan history for deleted platforms; and
+`POST /api/calendar-events/{calendarEventId}/platforms/{platformId}/publish`
+publishes to one selected platform and returns the provider-neutral `externalResourceId`.
+Deleting a platform preserves `Published` rows as read-only orphan history and is blocked while any row is `Publishing`.
+These routes reuse the `CalendarEvents.Read` (GET) and `CalendarEvents.Write` (POST, PUT, DELETE, publish) scopes; no new scope was added. `publishSettings` and publication rows never carry secret credential material; only a non-secret credentials reference is stored.
+The canonical request, response, status-code, and publishing-model details live in [`../api/http/platforms.md`](../api/http/platforms.md).
+No UI consumes these routes yet; the frontend calendar-event pages were built against the previous provider-neutral calendar contract and platform publishing UI is follow-up work.

 The UI must treat API request and response shapes as integration contracts.
 When a contract changes, update: